 - Your child can remember, recall and recite poetries and rhymes.

-- Your child can understand and use the golden words, including ‘thank you’ and ‘sorry’ when required.
+- Child can understand and use the golden words, including ‘thank you’ and ‘sorry’ when required.

 - Your child can distinguish between various colours and shapes.